 But stepping down didn’t mean stepping out.
 Instead, he is still the go-to guy when the department has a need.
 If someone gets sick or can’t come in, he gets a call.
 He has performed almost every job in the athletic department, from telephone receptionist to data entry to event staff.

-“Whatever they want me to do, I’m glad to do,” he says, and that often includes playing the role of Santa for the holiday party.
+“Whatever they want me to do, I’m glad to do,” he says.

 In 1992, Waltman got his start at being Santa when he answered a want ad in the newspaper.
 The Columbia Mall was in need of someone to fill the role; they actually needed five someones to fill a seven-day schedule from open until close.
 The five Santas split the shifts and shared the suits and beards.